uhasker/getting-things-done-in-next-js/src/chapter2/05-generics.md

 ```

 One other very important generic type is the `Promise<Type>` type which is most commonly used to annotate asynchronous functions.
-For example, if we have an asynchronous function `f` that returns a promise that will eventuell fulfill with a `string`, we would annotate it like this:
+For example, if we have an asynchronous function `f` that returns a promise that will eventually fulfill with a `string`, we would annotate it like this:

 ```ts
 async function f(): Promise<string> {